npope/home-assistant-crestron-component/README.md

     is_closed_join: 44
 ```
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
+- _pos_join_: analog join that represents the shade position.
+The value follow the typical definition for a Crestron analog shade (0 = closed, 65535 = open).
+- _is_opening_join_: digital feedback (read-only) join that is high when shade is in the process of opening
+- _is_closing_join_: digital feedback (read-only) join that is high when shade is in the process of closed
+- _is_closed_join_: digital feedback (read-only) join that is high when shade is fully closed
+- _stop_join_: digital join that can be pulsed high to stop the shade opening/closing

 ### Binary Sensor